gutenbergtools/gutenbergsite/site/policy/collection_development.md

 - Submitted eBooks are digitized versions of printed books, or similar items such as manuals, pamphlets, travelogues, journals, or chapbooks.
-- Evidence is submitted to enable Project Gutenberg to confirm the source - that is, the printed item(s) from which the eBook is derived - is in the public domain in the US, via the copyright portal at https://copy.pglaf.org
+- Evidence is submitted to enable Project Gutenberg to confirm the source - that is, the printed item(s) from which the eBook is derived - is in the domain in the US, via the copyright portal at https://copy.pglaf.org
 - The eBook is submitted via the upload portal at https://upload.pglaf.org, and meets the requirements there for formatting and for proofreading accuracy.
-- The resulting eBook is entirely in the public domain in the US.
-The "sweat of the brow" effort to digitize the source, and any incidental or supplemental additions - such as transcriber's notes, indices, improvements or supplements to artwork - are entirely in the public domain.
+- The resulting eBook is entirely free of any US copyrights.
+Importantly, this includes that the "sweat of the brow" effort to digitize the source is not an act of authorship, so is not eligible for copyright; and also that incidental or supplemental additions, such as transcriber's notes, indices, improvements or supplements to artwork, are granted permanently to the public domain.

 Some types of items which are ineligibile include:
-- Scans of books or other sources that have not been converted to machine-readable text, and undergone proofreading and formatting to the requirements of the upload portal.
+- Scans of books or other sources that have not been converted to machine-readable text and undergone proofreading and formatting to the requirements of the upload portal.
 - Original contemporary items, even if they are granted to the public domain by the author.
 - Items that were not previously published or distributed.